virada-k/instacart-predictive-analytics-for-customer-behavior/03-machine-learning/customer-segmentation-r/README.md

 <br>

 💡 The analysis revealed that: we could potentially retain approximately 35,000 customers (out of 126,000, or 27%) through the collaboration of multiple teams.
-- **At-Risk Loyalists:**  we might ask the Marketing Team to help run campaings such as "🎫 Personalized Discount Coupons" or "📞 Customer Satisfaction Call Survey".
+- **At-Risk Loyalists:**  we might ask the Marketing Team to execute targeted campaigns such as "🎫 Personalized Discount Coupons" or "📞 Customer Satisfaction Call Survey".
 - **Lost Customers:** we might ask the Customer Service Team to help send personalized reminder messages such as "🛎️ We have a new product you might like" or "⭐ Your reward points are about to expire".

-These methods may help encourage customers to return to the service  before they permanent quit.
+These methods may help encourage customers to return to the service before they permanently churn.

 <br>
 <br>